Red Sox vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- The Padres will send Blake Snell (1-5) to the mound for his ninth start this season.
+- Joe Musgrove (1-1) will take the mound for the Padres, his fifth start of the season.

+- Musgrove will look to finish five or more innings for the third start in a row.

 |Opponent